-NOTICE FOR ALL TRAVELERS: As of July 1, all out-of-state travelers are required to self-quarantine for 14 days or for the length of their stay in New Mexico, whichever is shorter.
+NOTICE FOR ALL TRAVELERS: Effective September 4, any individual traveling to New Mexico from states deemed high-risk based on COVID-positivity rates will be required to self-quarantine for 14 days from the date of their entry into New Mexico or for the duration of their stay in the state, whichever is shorter.
+To see the states and territories deemed high-risk and still required to quarantine, view the map down below.
+For more information regarding high- and low-risk criteria, click here.
 For more information for drive-through travelers and exemptions that may apply to the travel quarantine, click here.

 Guidelines for Travel in New Mexico